kcotrinam/React-Template/README.md

 ## :eyes: Observation

-- This template is configured to avoit using `import React from 'react'`.
+- This template is configured to avoid using `import React from 'react'`.
 - It is only necessary to import the `ReactDOM` and hooks if necessary.

 ## :bust_in_silhouette: Author